MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plugins-copilot-studio.md

 ---
 # Create low-code plug-ins to use with Microsoft Copilot

-Copilot actions are a way to extend the capabilities of your Copilot bots.
-With Copilot Generative AI actions, you create custom actions that can be triggered by your Copilot bot.
+Copilot actions are a way to extend the capabilities of your copilot bots.
+With Copilot Generative AI actions, you create custom actions that are triggered by your copilot bot.
 These actions are used to perform a wide range of tasks, such as sending emails, creating records in Microsoft Dataverse, or calling external APIs.
-In this article, you create a low-code plug-in that can be used as to create an action in Microsoft Copilot Studio.
+In this article, you create a low-code plug-in that can be used to create an action in Microsoft Copilot Studio.

-## Prerequisites
+## Prerequisites to use the plug-in with Microsoft Copilot

 Before you begin, make sure you have the following prerequisites: